-As a kid I can count on one hand the number of times my parents brought us to a campground.
+As a kid, I can count on one hand the number of times my parents brought us to a campground.
 Where sites are numbered, groomed, and have a check in/check out time.
 At the time I never really gave it any thought, but why would I?
 It was just weekend camping time with the family.
 Roasting marshmallows, building fires, fishing from the dock, playing night tag or cooking hot dogs on a stick were my responsibilities.
 Sometimes I even got to cook on the little green stove, but to pay the lady in the booth so we could sleep on the ground.
-That wasn’t an 8 year olds job.
+That wasn’t an 8-year-old’s job.
 Nor acknowledging quiet hours.
 I had more adventures than Indiana Jones, and no rule or sign was going to stop me.
-Skip to Free Camping Guide
+Skip down the page to the Free Camping Guide Section

-Trying to find the number of camgprounds that exist in an America is such a daunting task not even google or bing can find the answer.
-Every single state in the U.S. has atleast one state park showcasing their remarkable landscapes.
+Trying to find the number of campgrounds that exist in an America is such a daunting task not even google or bing can find the answer.
+Every single state in the U.S. has at least one state park showcasing their remarkable landscapes.
 From remote beaches to towering mountains.
 Some even have rugged canyons to explore with a kayak, or slot canyons to explore on foot.
-Lake Havasupai is a 10 mile hike, and impossible permit before you can pitch a tent next to this secret waterfall.
+Lake Havasupai is a 10-mile hike, and an impossible permit before you can pitch a tent next to this secret waterfall.

 In the U.S. all campgrounds can be found on either government lands such as: national, state and county parks or forests, or they are privately owned & operated.
 Depending on your style of camping daily rates range on average from zero to $55, and some places with a vast amount of amenities (game room, activities director, etc) will charge even more.
 Usually the National Forest is free.
 State parks are between $15-$25, and private campgrounds slide all over the scale.
 RV sites are typically $45-$55 a night, but most RV parks also have a weekly or monthly rate that is drastically cheaper than the per night fee.

 Fee-based camping is restrictive, intrusive and excessive.
 Some places require an application with your social security number to sleep on the ground in a tent!
 Like I found out in Colorado some places charge you a security deposit to sleep in their dirt parking lot.
 Your neighbors are a hockey stick away, and you can hear their conversations.
 Watch their TV.
-Get a stearn lecture for driving too fast.
-Evicted for talking to loud or playing music after quiet hours.
-There is nothing about fee based camping that I enjoy.
-However, free camping with a 40 foot travel trailer is next to impossible and sometimes you just have to bite the bullet.
+Get a stern lecture for driving too fast.
+Evicted for talking too loud or playing music after quiet hours.
+There is nothing about fee-based camping that I enjoy.
+However, free camping with a 40-foot travel trailer is next to impossible and sometimes you just have to bite the bullet.

 FREE CAMPING VS FEE CAMPING